2021 Subaru Crosstrek Hybrid updated with $200 price increase

 Following the refresh of the gas-only 2021 Subaru Crosstrek, the Hybrid dons a new front bumper with more cladding and larger fog light housings.
 Subaru says the coils and dampers have been tweaked to improve ride, handling, and steering response.
 Unlike the larger engine offered in the Sport and Limited trims, the Hybrid comes only in one trim with one available package.

 The all-wheel-drive small crossover uses a 2.0-liter flat-4 with Toyota's plug-in hybrid components to make 148 horsepower.
-The two-motor system features one that works as an engine starter and generator for the small 8.8-kwh battery pack.
-The other motor powers hybrid and electric driving modes to get 17 miles of all-electric range or an EPA-rated 35 mpg when the juice runs out.
+The two-motor system features one that primarily works as an engine starter and generator.
+The other motor powers hybrid and electric driving modes to get 17 miles of all-electric range out of the 8.8-kwh battery pack, or an EPA-rated 35 mpg when the juice runs out.

 That out-of-date output pales in comparison to the 2021 Toyota RAV4 Prime and its 42 miles of electric range, or the 2020 Kia Niro PHEV and its 26 miles of range.